-Dragsholm Castle Madhus is a more informal alternative to the castle’s other eateries and a local meeting spot, where guests and visitors can enjoy a glass of wine and a light meal in magnificent surroundings.
+Dragsholm Slot Food House is a more informal alternative to the castle’s other eateries and a local meeting spot, where guests and visitors can enjoy a glass of wine and a light meal in magnificent surroundings.
 The eatery is also a farm store that offers a window to local farm produce from the castle itself and the surrounding area.
 The eatery is also an incubator for local producers lacking facilities and the knowhow to develop processed food products.

-Lunches and dinners can be enjoyed in the relaxed countryside atmosphere of the castle eatery, while gazing at the amazing open views to the castle moat and surrounding nature.
+Meals and drinks can be enjoyed in the relaxed countryside atmosphere of the castle eatery, while gazing at the amazing open views to the castle moat and surrounding nature.

 Does the idea of bringing a taste of Odsherred home intrigue you?
 The castle farm shop lets you discover some of the very best produce the area has to offer.
-Here, you can purchase artisanal delicacies such as broth, herbal salt, pesto, chutney and Nordic kimchi – from our own production and from local producers.
-Also available is our freshly baked house bread, our own artisanal sausages as well as Danish and international wines, coffees and beer.
+Here, you can purchase artisanal delicacies from our own production and from local producers.

 Small artisanal food producers are emerging in Odsherred, and we consider it our proud responsibility to contribute to their journey.
 At our experimental Food Lab, we share our production facilities and special knowhow with local players seeking to develop processed foodstuffs.
 This way, we support job-creating enterprises, while maintaining the castle’s long-standing tradition of actively contributing to the development and modernisation of agriculture and food production in the local area.